ceres-solver/ceres-solver/docs/source/nnls_tutorial.rst

   Problem problem;

-  // Add residual terms to the problem using the using the autodiff
+  // Add residual terms to the problem using the autodiff
   // wrapper to get the derivatives automatically. problem.AddResidualBlock(
     new AutoDiffCostFunction<F1, 1, 1, 1>(new F1), nullptr, &x1, &x2);
   problem.AddResidualBlock(
     new AutoDiffCostFunction<F2, 1, 1, 1>(new F2), nullptr, &x3, &x4);
   problem.AddResidualBlock(
-    new AutoDiffCostFunction<F3, 1, 1, 1>(new F3), nullptr, &x2, &x3)
+    new AutoDiffCostFunction<F3, 1, 1, 1>(new F3), nullptr, &x2, &x3);
   problem.AddResidualBlock(
     new AutoDiffCostFunction<F4, 1, 1, 1>(new F4), nullptr, &x1, &x4);